spencer-m/FlappyTurtle/README.md

 # FlappyTurtle

-A Flappy Bird clone using Python.
+A Flappy Bird clone using Python for an assignment.